GameCult/Aetheria-Economy/README.md

 # Aetheria
-This repository is the home of Aetheria, a sci-fi hybrid ARPG/RTS MMO about a group of corporations colonizing a hostile alien galaxy, with a satirical narrative critiquing late-stage capitalism.
+This repository is the home of Aetheria, an economy focused RTS MMO where you control the production, research, supply chains and actions of a corporation tasked with colonizing an alien galaxy.
+Control over your minions is indirect, like in Rimworld, and gameplay takes place over months as your production and tasks continue acting on the world even when you're offline.

 <img src="https://i.ibb.co/XxvYPfH/Unity-nr8ih-BUJ75.jpg" style="zoom:50%;" /> <img src="https://i.ibb.co/Twbwk4M/screen-3056x1720-2018-11-18-18-23-01.png" style="zoom:50%;" />